defold/doc/docs/en/manuals/input.md

 All user input is captured by the engine and dispatched as actions to script- and GUI script components in game objects that have acquired input focus and that implement the `on_input()` function.

-Before the input reaches your script it is translated through input bindings into meaningful actions:
+Before the input reaches your scripts it is translated through input bindings into meaningful actions:

 ![Input bindings](images/input/input_bindings.png)

-Depending on the components that have acquired input focus, and whether they consume this input or pass it on, the input may or may not reach a specific component's `on_input()`.
+Depending on which components have acquired input focus and whether they consume this input or pass it on, the input may or may not reach a specific component's `on_input()`.
 We will look at how this works in detail below.

 ## Input bindings